BalloonInc/alexa-dogtrainer/README.md

 6. Use language-model.json as language model.
 Don't forget to build it.

 7. Set the created Lambda as endpoint for the alexa skill.

+8. Optional: automate this process with [aws-cli](https://aws.amazon.com/cli‎) and [ask-cli](https://developer.amazon.com/docs/smapi/ask-cli-command-reference.html).
+The folder structure of this project is in such a way that you can just run `ask deploy` after linking both your AWS and AVS accounts.

 If your echo is linked with the same account as your development account, you should be able to test on your device already.